-- IEEE 802.3ad link aggregation mode, which allows one or more links to be aggregated together to form a link aggregation group (LAG), so that a media access control (MAC) client can treat the link aggregation group as if it were a single link.
+- IEEE 802.3ad link aggregation mode that allows one or more links to be aggregated together to form a link aggregation group (LAG) so that a media access control (MAC) client can treat the group as if it were a single link.
 IEEE 802.3ad link aggregation is the default mode.

 - Balance-xor mode, where the bonding of slave interfaces are static and all slave interfaces are active for load balancing and fault tolerance purposes.
 This is useful for MLAG deployments.

 Cumulus Linux uses version 1 of the LAG control protocol (LACP).